What is PRACE?

 PRACE receives funding from three sources:

-- The 6 leading-edge high performance computing (HPC) systems (supercomputers) are funded and operated by four hosting countries: France, Germany, Italy, Spain and Switzerland.
+- The 7 leading-edge high performance computing (HPC) systems (supercomputers) are funded and operated by five hosting countries: France, Germany, Italy, Spain and Switzerland.
 During the initial period the four hosting partners (France, Germany, Italy and Spain) adds up to € 400 million over a five year period (2010 – 2015).
 In 2016 a fifth Hosting Member, CSCS (Switzerland) opened its system via the PRACE Peer Review Process to researchers from academia and industry.
 PRACE is currently in a transition phase to a new funding and governance model.
 This phase is a stepping stone towards a persistent and sustainable PRACE Research Infrastructure.

 - All 24 members of PRACE pay an annual fee and many of them provide national HPC resources as additional in-kind contributions.